 Here are 10 different methods of budgeting that you can use to your benefit.
 Some are the most used and popular while others aren’t that common.
 In the end, I’ll share which ones you should use to your benefit.

 So let’s dive into it

 1. Zero-based budgeting method

 In this budgeting method, you zero out all your income.
 This means you assign a job to each penny or dollar of your income.
 First, you calculate the grand total of all disposable income.
 Then you total all the expenses and subtract them from the total income.

 If the remaining balance is positive, as in the example of $624, then you assign jobs to this remaining amount.
 For example, you can see the example that $200 goes to the emergency fund while $324 to a high-yield saving account.

 2. Traditional budgeting method

 Here you simply add all the expenses and deduct them from your total income.
 After finding the difference you analyze that where you can cut back on expenses and save more money.

 It is a time-consuming method because you need to calculate each expense separately.
 But a good method if you’re keen on details.
 It’s also not very useful for people with big goals and dreams.
 But excellent for achieving your professional and financial goals.

 3. 70/20/10 rule for budgeting

 This method is based on three monetary uses.
-First is your regular and necessary spending, second is savings and investment, and third is debt payments and charity.
+First is your regular and necessary spending, the second is savings and investment, and the third is debt payments and charity.